Mufasa

 Mufasa is a fictional character in Disney's The Lion King franchise.
-A wise and benevolent lion, he first appears in the 1994 animated film as the King of the Pride Lands and devoted father to Simba, whom he is raising to inherit the kingdom.
-Mufasa is killed by his younger brother, Scar, who murders him to usurp the throne.
-Mufasa's death forces Simba into exile, but his ghost later appears to an adult Simba, urging him to return home and confront his responsibilities as the rightful heir.
-Mufasa was voiced by actor James Earl Jones.
+He first appears in the 1994 animated film as King of the Pride Lands and father to Simba, who he is raising to inherit the kingdom.
+Mufasa is killed by his younger brother, Scar, to usurp the throne.
+Mufasa's death forces Simba into exile, but his ghost later appears to an adult Simba, urging his son to return home and confront his responsibilities as the rightful heir.

 Created by screenwriters Irene Mecchi, Jonathan Roberts, and Linda Woolverton, Mufasa underwent several changes during production of The Lion King.
 Notably, the decision to make Mufasa and Scar brothers was intended to strengthen the plot, and Mufasa was reintroduced as a spirit to give Simba a compelling reason to return to Pride Rock.
 The filmmakers extensively debated whether showing Mufasa's death on-screen was suitable for a children's film.
 Some writers suggested it should occur off-screen, but director Rob Minkoff insisted on depicting it explicitly, an unprecedented choice for an animated film.
+The character was voiced by James Earl Jones.
 Mufasa's animation, supervised by Tony Fucile, drew inspiration from Jones's mannerisms and smile.

 Jones received widespread acclaim for his performance.
 While some critics and audiences initially debated whether Mufasa's death was too frightening for children—many comparing it to the death of Bambi's mother in Bambi (1942)—the scene is retrospectively regarded as one of the most memorable deaths in film history, particularly resonating with millennials.
 Several publications have also celebrated Mufasa as one of the greatest fictional fathers in popular culture.

 Mufasa has appeared in various tie-in media and merchandise.
 Jones reprised the role in the 2019 remake of The Lion King, the only main cast member to return from the original film and one of his final performances before his death in 2024.
 A prequel to the remake, Mufasa: The Lion King, was released in 2024, and explores Mufasa's childhood.
 Actor Samuel E. Wright received a Tony Award nomination for originating the role on Broadway in the film's 1997 stage adaptation.